URL to QR Code: Convert Any Link to a Scannable QR Code (Free)

 https://play.google.com/store/apps/...

-The length of your URL directly affects the density (number of modules/dots) in the QR code.
-Denser QR codes are harder to scan, especially when printed small or viewed from a distance.
+The physical length of your URL directly controls the data density (the number of black and white squares, or "modules") in the resulting QR code.
+Extremely dense QR codes are notoriously difficult to scan, particularly in low light or when printed small.

 |---|---|---|---|